CSU-KangHu/HiTE/panHiTE_tutorial.md

 ### <a name="run"></a>3.
 Run pipeline
 We provide the running scripts for panHiTE which is installed via Conda, Singularity, and Docker.

+**To prevent unnecessary errors, please use absolute paths in the scripts below.**
 #### <a name="full_workflow"></a>3.1 Full Workflow
 To run panHiTE from start to end, use the following command:
 ###### Installation via Conda